datumbox/clamtk-gtk3/README.md

 You also have a few options with the files displayed.
 Click on the file scanned to select it, then right-click: you should have four options there.

 * Quarantine this file: This drops the selected file into a "quarantined" folder with the executable bit removed.
 The quarantine folder is held in the user's ClamTk folder (`~/.clamtk/viruses`).
-* Delete this file: Be careful: There's no recycle bin!
+* Delete this file: Be careful: There is no recycle bin!
 * Cancel: Cancels this menu.

 ### Quarantine/Maintenance